Master of Te Reo Māori

-The MTeReo (240 points) consists of compulsory Te Reo Māori courses, a choice of either a dissertation, research papers, or a project, and further courses towards an endorsement.
+The MTeReo (240 points) consists of compulsory Te Reo Māori courses, further courses towards an endorsement, and a choice of either a dissertation, research papers, or a project.
 Students will normally complete at least four courses before enrolling for a research dissertation.

-The degree takes two years full-time or up to four years part-time.
+The degree takes24 months full-time or up to 48 months years part-time.

 Students complete two compulsory courses, courses towards an endorsement, and a choice of either a dissertation, research papers or a project.